raspberrypilearning/deck-of-cards/en/step_1.md

 Object Oriented Programming (OOP) is a way of organising your code, so it is easier to understand, reuse and change.

-OOP allows you to combine data (variables) an funcionality together and wrap them together inside **objects**.
+OOP allows you to combine data (variables) and functionality together and wrap them together inside **objects**.

 _By Rosapicci (Own work) [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons_